libavg/libavg/sphinxdoc/events.rst

 .. automodule:: libavg.avg
     :no-members:

+    .. autoclass:: Contact

+        A Contact encapsulates the information of one touch on an input device from the down event to an up event.
+It exposes some aggregate information about the touch - distance and direction travelled etc. - and allows event handlers that are only called for this single contact.

+        For compatibility reasons, a mouse device also produces contacts.
+A mouse contact exists from the press of a button to its release.
+If multiple buttons are pressed without a complete release (e.g. LEFTDOWN-RIGHTDOWN-LEFTUP-RIGHTUP), the mouse contact exists for the complete sequence.

     .. autoclass:: CursorEvent

         Base class for all events which contain a position in the global coordinate system.

+        .. py:attribute:: contact

+            The :py:class:`Contact` that the event belongs to, if there is one.

         .. py:attribute:: node

             The :py:class:`Node` that the event occured in.
 Read-only.